Sioux Falls Stampede: Mascot

 On September 10, 1999, the Stampede placed an ad in the Argus Leader asking fans to assist in naming the new team's mascot.
 On September 21, the team unveiled the official mascot as a blue American bison called Stomp at a community gathering.
 Jolee Thurn is credited with naming the buffalo.
 Stomp wears a team jersey, black hockey helmet, navy hockey pants, ice skates while skating and black shoes.
 The mascot received an updated physical look prior to the 2014–15 season.

+Fighting Wiener Dogs

+Since the 2019–20 season, the team has rebranded to the Sioux Falls Fighting Wiener Dogs for its annual, one-game dachshund racing charity event.
+The event consists of three heats with 40 dachshunds racing on the ice during the game's intermissions.
+The rebranding has gained global recognition, including social media features on the NHL Network, ESPN, TSN Hockey and by the New York Yankees.
+The first event took place in 2007 and consisted of 10 dogs.

 Broadcasting

-Radio and television

 Radio coverage is provided by flagship station KELO (AM 1320).
 The Stampede radio broadcast team is led by Jim Olander and in-studio host Ray Crockett.
 The radio network broadcasts pregame coverage, games with commentary, guest appearances by coachers and players, and postgame wrap-ups.